nashwaan/xml-js/README.md

   --comment-key        To change the default 'comment' key.
   --attributes-key     To change the default 'attributes' key.
   --declaration-key    To change the default 'declaration' key.
+  --instruction-key    To change the default 'processing instruction' key.
   --type-key           To change the default 'type' key (applicable if --compact is not set).
   --name-key           To change the default 'name' key (applicable if --compact is not set).
   --elements-key       To change the default 'elements' key (applicable if --compact is not set).